brevzin/cpp_proposals/md/var-template-params.md

 ## Template concept parameters

-Concepts are very similar to `#!c++ inline constexpr bool`  variable templates, with a few notable exceptions (they can't be specialized, always evaluate as prvalues, and get special abilities with regards to subsumption and partial ordering).
+Concepts are very similar to `inline constexpr bool`  variable templates, with a few notable exceptions (they can't be specialized, always evaluate as prvalues, and get special abilities with regards to subsumption and partial ordering).
 But they really are variable templates, so they should be used as template parameters as well.

 Without the ability to pass concepts as template parameters, we have no direct way of creating a type erasure library built on concepts: